-- Drinking Water Ingestion For this exposure pathway, because it is entirely clear that the plaintiff's water ingestion occurred from only one of the two water treatment systems, I evaluated two scenarios for both the HP and TT WTPs: (1) central tendency exposure (CTE), which assumes ingestion of 1.3 liter (L) of tap water per day; and (2) reasonable maximum exposure (RME), which assumes ingestion of 3.3 L of tap water per day. - Dermal and Inhalation Exposures from Showering (HP WTP) For these exposure pathways, I calculated risks based on the CTE (50th percentile) and RME (95th percentile) dermal dose and inhalation concentration outputs from a communal showering facility exposure model (ATSDR, 2024a), and based on the plaintiff's location of residence during his time at Camp LeJeune (HP for Mr. Carter).
-The inhalation concentrations were provided by Dr. LaKind and are discussed further in her report (LaKind, 2025).
-Exposures from the communal shower facility model are estimated based on a mean daily shower duration of 20 minutes, with a range of shower durations that includes 30 minutes for 95% of the people being modeled (LaKind, 2025).
-Note that the communal shower model accounts for additional water uses, including for sinks and toilets in the facility.
+- Drinking Water Ingestion For this exposure pathway, I evaluated three scenarios for both the HP and TT WTPs: (1) central tendency exposure (CTE), which assumes ingestion of 0.34-0.56 liters (L) of tap water per day from ages 2 through 16; (2) reasonable maximum exposure (RME), which assumes ingestion of 0.85-1.8 L of tap water per day from ages 2 through 16; and (3) a custom high-end exposure scenario, which is a combination of the RME tap water consumption rates from ages 2 through 10 combined and a consumption rate of 2.4 L per day for ages 11 through 16. - Dermal and Inhalation Exposures from Showering For these exposure pathways, I calculated risks based on the CTE (50th percentile) and RME (95th percentile) dermal dose and inhalation concentration outputs from both a residential shower model and a communal showering facility exposure model (ATSDR, 2024a).
+For Ms. Dyer, I calculated residential shower risks for TT based on the plaintiff's locations of residence during her time at Camp Lejeune, and risks from showering at school for HP based on the locations of her junior high and high schools; these doses and concentrations were provided by Dr. LaKind and are discussed further in her report (LaKind, 2025).
+Note that the residential shower model accounts for additional household water uses, including appliances, sinks, and toilets, and the communal shower model accounts for additional water uses, including sinks and toilets in the communal facility.